European shares rally on report ECB mulling corporate bonds buys

 "It would also help those corporates and those regions which were having difficulties in issuing corporate bonds, and I'm thinking of the south."

-The FTSEurofirst 300 index of top European shares closed 2.1 percent higher at 1,299.26 points, extending its bounce from a 13-month low hit on Thursday.
+The FTSEurofirst 300 index of top European shares was up 1.8 percent at 1,296.01 points, extending its bounce from a 13-month low hit on Thursday.

 GROWTH WORRIES